top of page

 OCT uses the coherence properties of a light source to map biological tissues in three dimensions.

 If the light source is sufficiently incoherent, details as small as a few cells can be resolved.
-It is also possible to scan up to a few millimetres in the depth of a tissue under investigation without having to cut or even touch it.
+It is also possible to scan up to a few millimetres in the depth of tissue under investigation without having to cut or even touch it.

 Research includes: